sigmaister/copy_CollapsOS/apps/basic/README.md

 If `goto` was previously called in direct mode, we start from that line instead.

 **print**.
 Prints the result of the specified expression, then CR/LF.
-Can be given multiple arguments, separated with `,`.
+Can be given multiple arguments.
 In that case, all arguments are printed separately with a space in between.
 For example, `print 12 13` prints `12 13<cr><lf>`

+Unlike anywhere else, the `print` command can take a string inside a double quote.
+That string will be printed as-is.
+For example, `print "foo" 40+2` will print `foo 42`.

 **goto**.
 Make the next line to be executed the line number specified as an argument.
 Errors out if line doesn't exist.
 Argument can be an expression.
 If